How to Determine Market Demand for a Product in the Home Improvement Industry

 How Do You Identify Growth Markets?

-In the construction materials industry, markets present opportunities for manufacturers and their products when they are growing or expanding at an increasing rate.
+In the construction materials and home improvement industry, markets present opportunities for manufacturers and suppliers when they are growing or expanding at an increasing rate.
 These are known as growth markets.
-For example, eco-friendly building opportunities and wearable technologies in construction both represent growth markets.
+For example, eco-friendly and sustainable building opportunities, smart home automation, and wearable technologies in construction represent growth markets.

-Sometimes the growth is organic, being driven by population increase, economic changes, regulatory changes, or other current events.
-Other times, the demand for a particular product is driven by the evolution of customer preferences, new customer acquisition, the disruptive introduction of new technologies and other shifts within the industry.
+Sometimes the growth is organic, being driven by population increase, growing urbanization, infrastructure investments, economic and regulatory changes, or other current events.
+Other times, the demand for a particular product is driven by the evolution of customer preferences, new customer acquisition, the disruptive introduction of new technologies, and other shifts within the industry.

 Generating a general consensus from building professionals via a survey can be helpful, but the data is often colored by optimism.
 It’s more valuable to take an analytical approach to this process by measuring market demand, determining frequency of product purchases, and calculating brand shares by channel segments.
 These insights allow you to effectively strategize for future scenarios within the market.